neoforged/Documentation/docs/resources/reloadlisteners.md

 :::danger
 Do not register the same reload listener on both sides!
 All of your file-driven systems should be designed for one side only, otherwise desyncs and similar issues will arise.

+Also, since servers sync their reload listener data to the client, make sure the client implementation either properly clears out those values on disconnect, or never uses them in contexts without a server.
 :::

 And then, the reload listener can be accessed - from the correct side - through the singleton `INSTANCE`.